 Ultrasound effectively screens for issues such as uterine fibroids and ovarian cysts.
-This noninvasive imaging test is available at the East Windsor, New Jersey, office of Antheia Gynecology, which also has a second office in Freehold, New Jersey.
+This noninvasive imaging test is available at the East Windsor, New Jersey, office of Antheia Gynecology.
 If your board-certified OB/GYN feels you need an ultrasound, they can conveniently schedule it within the practice and get results quickly.
-Call one of the locations or schedule online to learn more about ultrasound technology and options.
+Call the office or schedule online to learn more about ultrasound technology and options.

 An ultrasound uses no radiation, so it’s safe for your health, but allows your OB/GYN to view your internal organs without invasive surgery.